davelkan/RangeFinderBot/README.md

 ## Usage Instruction

-1. Clone this repository in the root of your ROS2 workspace: `git clone --recurse-submodules --remote-submodules https://github.com/davelkan/RangeFinderBot/`
+1. Install the necessary dependencies of the for the GUI: `pip3 install pyqt5`
-2. Submodule won't default to correct branch, so `cd RangeFinderBot/simple_gui; git checkout rangebot_branch`
+2. Clone this repository in the root of your ROS2 workspace: `git clone --recurse-submodules --remote-submodules https://github.com/davelkan/RangeFinderBot/`
-3. Install the necessary dependencies of the for the GUI: `pip3 install pyqt5`
+3. Submodule won't default to correct branch, so `cd RangeFinderBot/simple_gui; git checkout rangebot_branch`
 4. Build the package at the root of your workspace: `colcon build`
 5. Source the setup file from the root of your workspace: `source install/setup.bash`
-6. Start the velocity_controller and gui `ros2 launch range_bot velocity_controller`
+6. Start the velocity_controller and gui `ros2 launch range_bot velocity_control_launch.xml`
 7. Try out the controls and see how the telemetry responds

 Note: There may be a version issue with tests, installing the correct version of setuptools should fix this